khaledjendi/SHOPi/README.md

 # SHOPi

 ### What is SHOPi?
-SHOPi - https://shopi5.herokuapp.com/ - has is a leading e-commerce fashion store for the course project.
+SHOPi - https://shopi5.herokuapp.com/ - is a leading e-commerce fashion store for the course project.
 Which is implemented using:

 - Angular 5.2.0